docspell/rpi-scripts/README.md

 ## Customize

-This will install everything required to run docspell.
-Additionally samba is installed and exposes the following directories:
+The following will install everything required to run docspell and docspell itself.

-- "Incoming" (german: "Eingehend"): the folder that is watched to import files in docspell.
-You can mount/access it from a remote computer and drop files in there to be processed.
-- "Config": the folder containing the docspell configuration file.
-You still must restart the app(s) manually after making changes.
-- "Backups": a folder with daily database backups.
-You can copy them to some other place.

 Go to `config/global` and check the settings.
 Every machine must be configured with a name and an IP address.
 When everything looks ok,